triton-lang/triton/docs/getting-started/installation.rst

       git clone https://github.com/ptillet/triton.git;
       cd triton/python;
       pip install -e .

-This may take a while (10-20 minutes) as it will download and compile LLVM from source.

 You can then test your installation by running the unit tests: